hostentas/Hostentas-WHMCS-Payment-Gateway/README.md

-# Puffx Pay – WHMCS Payment Gateway Module
+# # Hostentas – WHMCS Payment Gateway Module

-**Puffx Pay** is a lightweight, secure payment gateway integration for WHMCS.
-It allows your clients to make instant payments through the Puffx Pay API with real-time callback verification.
+**Hostentas** is a lightweight, secure payment gateway integration for WHMCS.
+It allows your clients to make instant payments through the hostentas Pay API with real-time callback verification.
 Designed for hosting providers and digital service platforms using WHMCS.

 ---